tsgrissom/PotterPlus/CONTRIBUTING.md

 #### I don't know how to configure the Magic plugin.
 How can I still help?

 > Magic is a fun plugin to work with!
 I'd be glad to give you some pointers on learning, though I understand if you are unwilling to commit the time.
-Besides written contributions, I appreciate reviewing the configuration for balance issues or bugs which can be added to the issue tracker.
+Besides written contributions, I appreciate reviewing the configuration for balance issues or bugs which can be added to the [issue tracker](https://github.com/grisstyl/BetterPotter/issues).

-#### I'm interested in obtaining write access.
-How would I do this?

-> I'm willing to bring in contributors with write access to the repository who can prove that they have a good idea of what they are doing with little to no guidance on my part.
-Contact me on Discord _T0xicTyler#6978_ or open an issue [here](https://github.com/grisstyl/BetterPotter/issues).

 ## Pull Requests